By Kristin Neusel, MS, RD, LD, CDCES

 - Exercise after you indulge: Going for a little walk after you’ve just enjoyed a little something sweet can really help keep blood sugars under control.
 Aim for a brisk 20-minute walk.

 - Fruit: Most restaurants serve fruit as a dessert, but before you order make sure they don’t top it with sweetened whipped cream or other sugary flourishes.
-Also, keep the skin on: the skins of fruits have fiber, which will help to slow your sugar spikes.
-The American Diabetes Association recommends 2-4 servings of fruit a day for proper blood sugar control.
+Also, keep the skin on: the skins of fruits have fiber, which will help to slow your blood-sugar spikes.
+The American Diabetes Association recommends 2-4 servings of fruit a day for proper blood-sugar control.

-- Chocolate: Great news, chocolate may actually improve insulin response and blood glucose control because of their flavonols (antioxidants found in raw cacao)!
+- Chocolate: Great news, chocolate may actually improve insulin response and blood-sugar control because of their flavonols (antioxidants found in raw cacao)!
 Now the bad news: a lot of the chocolate we eat has tons of added sugar and not many flavonols.
 Look for at least 70% dark chocolate.

 - I love using Eating Well for healthy dessert recipes: check them out for a ton of inspiring options!